|Best for off-grid living||

 - Very heavy

-If you’re looking for a solar generator capable of powering your whole home in the event of a power outage, the EcoFlow Delta Pro stands apart from the pack, thanks to an unrivaled power and output capacity.
+If you’re looking for the best solar generator for home backup in the event of a power outage, the EcoFlow Delta Pro stands apart from the pack, thanks to an unrivaled power and output capacity.
 The Delta Pro alone packs a 3,600Wh wallop, and you can expand that to 25,000Wh by chaining it to extra EcoFlow batteries and generators.
 That’s a ton of power and it has the substantial output capacity necessary to power an entire house worth of electronics when you need it to.

 The Delta Pro also offers a companion app for iOS and Android, which allows you to monitor energy usage, customize its operation, and monitor and manage a number of other elements.

 While it’s not overly large for what it does, the Delta Pro is a heavy piece of equipment.
 It has wheels so it is technically portable, but this is meant to be put down in a home or other semi-permanent site.
 Given its size and power, it’s also a much more expensive device, especially if you’re springing for the add-ons.
-As a reliable source of backup power for your entire home, however, it’s worth every penny.
+As the best solar power generator to provide backup power for your entire home, however, it’s worth every penny.

 Best portable: Anker 545